 Petitioning the court to waive old debt is costly and time-consuming; only an estimated 3% of eligible individuals will get relief via individual motion.
 Furthermore, counties may be exposing themselves to liability by maintaining uncollectible debt – if a clerk, even unknowingly, accepts payment for an old juvenile court fee, they would be breaking the law.

-Our work continues in 2024, mobilizing with our partners from the Debt Free Youth Justice Washington coalition, to forward our efforts through SB5974.
+Our work continued in early 2024, mobilizing with our partners from the Debt Free Youth Justice Washington coalition, to forward our efforts through SB5974.
 Over the last decade, the Washington legislature has recognized that charging fines and fees – which used to require youth and their families to pay for prosecution, community service, diversion programs, and many other costs – is harmful.
 Last year, they took away juvenile courts’ power to impose fines and fees.
 But people still owe money for fines and fees imposed before July 2023.
 It’s illegal for courts to accept payment on this debt, but, nonsensically, courts will not write it off as the legislation originally intended.
 This is causing thousands of people real harm.
 Uncollectible debt can be a barrier to record sealing, shows up on background checks, impacts credit, and can still lead to harassing calls from debt collectors.
 This process should also be automatic– when a similar type of relief was not automatic, it was estimated that less than 5% of eligible people were able to get it.
-Fortunately, legislation pending this session would automatically clear juvenile court fine and fee debt: Senate Bill (SB) 5974, sponsored by Senator Noel Frame, and HB 2251 sponsored by Representative Julio Cortes.
+Fortunately, legislation passed this session that automatically cleared juvenile court fine and fee debt: Senate Bill (SB) 5974, sponsored by Senator Noel Frame, and HB 2251 sponsored by Representative Julio Cortes.
 We have been working on this issue for several years now as members of the Debt Free Youth Justice Washington coalition.
 Our coalition believes that youth deserve to succeed after involvement in the juvenile legal system, which means not leaving them with debt and collateral consequences hanging over their heads.

 Bureaucratic Barriers

-• Washington’s courts are decentralized so each court is handling LFO relief differently.
+- Washington’s courts are decentralized so each court is handling LFO relief differently.

-• Court rules require a motion in each individual case and there is no designated party to file these motions.
+- Court rules require a motion in each individual case and there is no designated party to file these motions.

-• Few courts are complying with 2022’s HB 2050 which required courts to waive “parent pay” debt for county-level juvenile detention fees.
+- Few courts are complying with 2022’s HB 2050 which required courts to waive “parent pay” debt for county-level juvenile detention fees.

-• Most counties have not even developed a standardized form or process for individuals to seek relief.
+- Most counties have not even developed a standardized form or process for individuals to seek relief.

 Local Innovations